 In this article:

-The ego attaches the mind to personal and external judgments associated with experiences, people, places, and things, while the soul does not judge past or future scenarios as it is not attached to thoughts other than the present moment.
+The ego attaches the mind to personal and external judgments, whereas the soul does not judge past or future scenarios.

-When balanced, the soul guides the ego to leverage itself to be productive, to bring quality change within itself, and inevitably to the world around it.
-The ego gives your soul the confidence to act on its desires in a righteous way.
+When balanced, the soul guides the ego.
+Subsequently, the ego gives your soul the confidence to act on its desires in a righteous way.

 However, when imbalanced, the ego can be self-sabotaging and delusional and can even play tricks on the soul and its behaviors.

 Each soul has a unique way of protecting itself through life, and if you want to understand its true desires, you must pull back each layer of your ego to identify your raw being or consciousness.

 Signs of a Disconnect With the Soul